njordium/pve-ct-manager/README.md

-**An interactive Bash tool for managing LXC containers across a Proxmox VE cluster — renumber, migrate, change hostname/VLAN/IP, and verify cluster consistency from any node.**
+**An interactive Bash tool for managing LXC containers across a Proxmox VE cluster — renumber, migrate, change hostname/VLAN/IP/MAC, clone with backup, and verify cluster consistency from any node.**

 <img width="902" height="513" alt="Screenshot2026-06-27 at 16 24 52" src="https://github.com/user-attachments/assets/d7571356-fec4-463c-81a0-b68a72853e37" />

 ## Why this exists

 Proxmox VE's `pct` CLI is powerful but rigid.
 Renumbering a container means stopping it, renaming its LVM volume, editing the cluster-synced config, and remembering to update backup jobs — all without a single command that does it safely.
 Migrating a container with `nesting=1` regularly races the kernel's mount teardown, leaving the source LV held open and the destination filesystem appearing "corrupted."
 When something goes wrong mid-operation, you end up with ghost containers: running processes with no config, LVs that won't `lvremove`, and a cluster state that disagrees with reality.
+And `pct migrate` always removes the source — there's no built-in "leave a backup behind during the cutover."

-This script handles the entire workflow interactively from any node in the cluster — with pre-flight consistency checks, hostname/VLAN/IP edits, nesting-aware migration timing, post-rename verification, and rollback snippets for every mutation.
+This script handles the entire workflow interactively from any node in the cluster — with pre-flight consistency checks, hostname/VLAN/IP/MAC edits, nesting-aware migration timing, post-rename verification, optional Copy mode that leaves a stopped backup via `pct clone`, and rollback snippets for every mutation.

 ## What it does

-- **Cluster-aware operation** — discovers all nodes via `pvesh`, displays CT/VM counts and free resources, routes commands to the node that owns the CT via SSH
+- **Cluster-aware operation** — discovers all nodes via `pvesh`, displays CT/VM counts, free resources, and per-node public IP / egress interface; routes commands to the node that owns the CT via SSH
-- **Unified configure flow** — change container ID, hostname, VLAN tag, IP address, and/or target node in one operation; Enter at any prompt to keep the current value
+- **Unified configure flow** — change container ID, hostname, VLAN tag, IP address, MAC address, and/or target node in one operation; Enter at any prompt to keep the current value
+- **Move or Copy** — when a CT ID or target node changes, choose Move (current behaviour: source removed) or Copy (source kept as a stopped backup via `pct clone --full 1`).
+Covers cross-node move with backup on source, cross-node move with new ID, and same-node local clone
+- **MAC address control** — explicit prompt to regenerate or preserve.
+Defaults to preserve, which keeps DHCP-assigned IPs intact across renumber and migration.
+When regenerating, uses `/dev/urandom` and the Proxmox `BC:24:11` OUI prefix
 - **Safe renumbering** — stops the CT, renames the LVM volume on the owning node, updates the cluster-synced config, optionally updates backup jobs, and writes a rollback snippet
 - **Nesting-aware migration** — detects `nesting=1` / `fuse` features, explicitly stops the CT, waits 10 seconds for kernel mount namespaces to release, then polls the LV's `lv_attr` open flag before migrating — avoiding the `lvremove ... filesystem in use` race that plagues `pct migrate --restart`
 - **Pre-flight consistency checks** — on startup, scans every node for orphan LVs (no config references), misplaced LVs (LV on node X but config on node Y), and orphan `/var/lib/lxc/<id>/` directories; pauses for acknowledgement on issues
 - **Post-rename verification** — mounts the renamed LV read-only and confirms `/etc/hostname` inside matches the PVE config; surfaces mismatches before the CT starts
 - **Post-migration cleanup** — verifies the source-side LV is gone after `pct migrate`; force-removes if PVE's own cleanup failed (which it does for nesting CTs); removes leftover `/var/lib/lxc/<id>/` on the source
-- **Egress IP diagnostic** — queries each online node's outbound public IP via curl/wget/dig fallback chain; flags split-routing when nodes egress through different WAN IPs
+- **Egress IP diagnostic** — public IP and egress interface per node, shown as dedicated columns on the cluster overview; updated on every Refresh
 - **Rollback snippets** — every renumber, hostname change, and network change generates a bash script under `/var/log/pct-renumber-rollback/` that reverses the operation
 - **Dry-run mode** — preview every command without executing
 - **No external dependencies** — pure Bash + tools already installed on every PVE node